RasaHQ/rasa/docs/policies.rst

    :pyobject: KerasPolicy.train

-You can implement the model of your choice by overriding these methods, or initialize ``KerasPolicy`` with already defined ``keras model``.
+You can implement the model of your choice by overriding these methods, or initialize ``KerasPolicy`` with pre-defined ``keras model``.

 Embedding policy
 ----------------

-This policy has predefined architecture, which comprises the following steps:
+This policy has a pre-defined architecture, which comprises the following steps:
     - apply dense layers to create embeddings for user intents, entities and system actions including previous actions and slots;
     - use the embeddings of previous user inputs as a user memory and embeddings of previous system actions as a system memory;
     - concatenate user input, previous system action and slots embeddings for current time into an input vector to rnn;
-    - using user and previous system action embeddings from the input vector calculate attention probabilities over the user and system memories
+    - using user and previous system action embeddings from the input vector, calculate attention probabilities over the user and system memories
       (for system memory, this policy uses `NTM mechanism <https://arxiv.org/abs/1410.5401>`_ with attention by location);
     - sum the user embedding and user attention vector and feed it and the embeddings of the slots as an input to an LSTM cell;
     - apply a dense layer to the output of the LSTM to get a raw recurrent embedding of a dialogue;